Craniotomy: Before Your Surgery

+Part of your head may be shaved.
 The doctor uses special tools to make cuts (incisions) through your scalp and skull.
-The doctor then looks at the inside of your skull or fixes the problem.
-He or she uses small plates and clamps to put the piece of your skull back in place.
+The doctor then looks at the inside of your skull to treat the problem.
+The doctor closes the skull and incisions.

 You may get medicine so you will be asleep during the surgery.
 Or you may be awake, but you will not feel pain.
 Sometimes a person must be awake during surgery so the doctor can test how well the brain is working.